Familicide

-A familicide is a type of murder or murder-suicide in which one kills multiple close family members in quick succession, most often children, spouses, siblings, or parents.
+A familicide is a type of murder or murder-suicide in which an individual kills multiple close family members in quick succession, children, spouses, siblings, or parents.
 In half the cases, the killer lastly kills themselves in a murder-suicide.
 If only the parents are killed, the case may also be referred to as a parricide.
 Where all members of a family are killed, the crime may be referred to as family annihilation.

 Familicide of others

 Familicides were used as an enhanced punishment in antiquity.
 In ancient China, the "nine familial exterminations" was the killing of an entire extended family or clan, usually for treason.
 Machiavelli advocated the extermination of a previous ruler's family to prevent uprisings in The Prince.
 Sippenhaft (English: kin liability) was used in Nazi Germany to punish and sometimes execute the relatives of defectors and anyone involved in the 20 July plot.
 La Cosa Nostra began killing the relatives, including women and more recently children, of informants (pentiti) and rivals in the 1980s.
-It is not incorporated formally into any modern judicial systems, except in North Korea, where whole-family internment at Kaechon internment camp often ends in death.

 Family annihilation

 Definition and statistics

 Between 1900 and 2000, there were 909 victims of mass murder in the US (defined as four victims within a 24-hour period).
 Of those, more than half occurred within an immediate family.
 Although the familicide cases are relatively rare, they are the most common form of mass killings.
 However, statistical data are difficult to establish due to reporting discrepancies.

-Familicide differs from other forms of mass murder in that the murderer kills family members or loved ones rather than anonymous people.
+Familicide differs from other forms of mass murder in that the murderer kills family members or loved ones rather than strangers.
 This has a different psychodynamic and psychiatric significance, but the distinction is not always made.

 A study of 30 cases in Ohio found that most of the killings were motivated by a parent's desire to stop their children's suffering.
-According to ABC News contributor and former FBI agent Brad Garrett, people responsible for killing their families tend to be white males in their 30s.
+According to ABC News contributor and former FBI agent Brad Garrett, people responsible for killing their families tend to be males in their 30s.
 Many of these crimes occur in August, before school starts, which may delay detection and investigation.

 In Australia, a study was done of seven cases of familicide followed by suicide in which marital separation followed by custody and access disputes were identified as an issue.
 Some common factors such as marital discord, unhappiness, domestic violence, sexual abuse, threats of harm to self or others were found in varying degrees.
 It was not clear what could be done in terms of prevention.